advisorydx

 The Evidence Gap: Clinical vs. Economic

-FDA clearance proves one thing: the test works.
+FDA clearance proves one thing: the test or device works.
 It demonstrates analytical validity and, in many cases, clinical validity.
 But clearance does not answer the questions that drive adoption.

-Payers do not reimburse tests because they are accurate.
-They reimburse tests that change clinical decisions and improve patient outcomes.
-This distinction between validity (does the test measure what it claims?) and utility (does the test change what clinicians do?) is the single most misunderstood dynamic in diagnostic commercialization.
+Payers do not reimburse products because they are accurate.
+They reimburse products that change clinical decisions and improve patient outcomes.
+This distinction between validity (does it measure what it claims?) and utility (does it change what clinicians do?) is the single most misunderstood dynamic in diagnostic and MedTech market entry.

 Without clinical utility evidence, payer coverage decisions stall.
 Without coverage, providers absorb financial risk.
 Without financial clarity, utilization collapses.